Here is a quick test for you: think about your team's Confluence. How do you feel?

 Okay, you might feel something in between, but you probably agree with this: if the Confluence user count grows, the amount of content generated grows with it.
 The more contributors there are, the more content is left abandoned and forgotten.
 The system is bound to become a mess.

 You may already feel this as a Confluence user, but what are you supposed to do?
+How can you clean Confluence from old pages, spaces and other kind of old data?

 Are you supposed to keep track of all your past edits, re-visit pages and every bit of content you ever made again and again, and update or delete them if needed?
 It doesn’t sound realistic.
 At least it feels more of an "admin’s job".